 The Final Exam will be available to take anytime between Dec 4 and Friday, Dec 11.
-The final exam may be available earlier than Dec 4, it usually is.
+It may be available earlier.
 See course announcements for details.
 The FINAL EXAM must be completed by the time the Assessment Center closes on Dec 11.
 The exam must be taken at the Student Assessment Center in GVT on the main campus.
 For information on the Assessment Center's hours, please see http://lcc.edu/assessment.
 If a student cannot take the exam in the assessment center, arrangements must be made through the assessment center to have the exam proctored and administered elsewhere, including at branch campuses.
 These arrangements for remote proctors MUST be made by the 12th week (6th in summer) of the semester and are the student's responsibility.
 Students who are having their final exam proctored off-site should also notify the instructor by email when they have completed the final exam.